sgerogia/sgerogia.github.io/_posts/2023-01-12-Scaling-Chains.md

 3. <a name="footnote_3"></a>Sovereign meaning having their own set of validators, consensus mechanism, token and governance.
 4. <a name="footnote_4"></a>As an experiment, try asking ChatGPT to create a simple smart contract in [any other][18] smart contract language.
 Chances are on its first attempt it will return a Solidity example.
 5. <a name="footnote_5"></a>It would have been easy to start from a "blank sheet of paper" with a new chain.
-But this would have presented no trade-offs.
-The whole point of this thought exercise is to see how we can reach a technical "destination" in the face of trade-offs and restrictions.
+But it is rarely realistic to be discussing technology in a vacuum.
+There is always some context which informs our decisions and trade-offs.
+The whole point of this thought exercise is to see how we can reach a technical "destination" in the face of different restrictions as well as options.
 6. <a name="footnote_6"></a>There are plenty of examples of single "killer" apps acting as on-ramp for users on a chain:
   Stepn for Solana, Sweatcoin on ???, chain for chain (to an extent), etc
 7. <a name="footnote_7"></a>It is worth re-stating here the difference between invention and innovation.
 Something I